 They will be responsible to apply for the hotel permit in such a scenario.

 Worth bearing in mind is that the hotel rooms need to have a minimum size, a lobby, a reception, a restaurant, air conditioning, and more according to the act.

 Also, public approval might be required if the hotel is close to a library or a school, for example, to not disturb the local environment.

 Sometimes, hotel owners need to apply for liquor, restaurant and similar licenses depending on the services offered.
 It’s fairly easy to get a liquor license, but something you should apply well in advance.

 Confirm such details with your agent upfront, before you go into detailed discussions and pay the deposit.

 Japan continues to attract foreign tourists who mainly go there for shopping.
 According to surveys, 35% of tourists from Korea, mainland China, Hong Kong, and Korea go to Japan for the sole purpose of shopping.

-Thus, retail property is in strong demand and will continue to be so pre-post Olympics in 2020.
+Thus, retail property is in strong demand and will continue to be so post-pandemic.